ankushKun/DiscordDatabase/README.md

 # Discord Database

+**NOTE: Since there have been many breaking changes with how Discord API and the python library work, this project has been scraped.
+Apologies for inconvenience**

 A CRUD (Create Read Update Delete) database for python Discord bot developers.
 All data is stored in key-value pairs directly on discord in the form of text messages, in the text channel that you specify.

 ## Installation